-Given a Binary Tree, you need to find the maximum value which you can get by subtracting the value of node B from the value of node A, where A and B are two nodes of the binary tree and A is an ancestor of B. You are required to complete the function maxDiff.
-You should not read any input from stdin/console.
-There are multiple test cases.
-For each test case, this method will be called individually.
+Given a Binary Tree, you need to find the maximum value which you can get by subtracting the value of node B from the value of node A, where A and B are two nodes of the binary tree and A is an ancestor of B.

 The task is to complete the function maxDiff() which finds the maximum difference between the node and its ancestor.